-- The WNBA’s Bookwoman Blog continues the mission of the WNBA to connect, educate, advocate, and lead in the literary community.
+- The Women’s National Book Association publishes the Bookwoman Blog and the Bookwoman Newsletter which both continue the mission of the WNBA to connect, educate, advocate, and lead in the literary community.

 - The WNBA only publishes original content.

-- Anyone who wants to volunteer to write for the Bookwoman Blog, must be a member of the WNBA in good standing (dues are paid).
+- Anyone who may volunteer to write for the Bookwoman Blog, but priority will be given to members of the WNBA in good standing (dues are paid).

 - We are an all-volunteer organization, so we do not pay writers, but writing for us promotes the WNBA, you, your business, your industry, and our shared interest in books.

-- We are an inclusive association and welcome posts from people of all races, colors, religions, sexes, genders, gender identities, gender expressions, ages, sexual orientations, marital statuses, and abilities.
+- We are an inclusive association and welcome writing from people of all races, colors, religions, sexes, genders, gender identities, gender expressions, ages, sexual orientations, marital statuses, and abilities.

 - We accept work from published and unpublished writers.
-We welcome any clips or writing samples, but do not require them.
+We welcome any clips or writing samples you have to share with us, but do not require them.

 - While we welcome submissions and pitches, sending in a piece does not mean that it has been accepted for publication, even if it has been commissioned by a Bookwoman editor.
-The piece needs to be accepted for publication by the Editor in Chief.
+The piece needs to be accepted for publication by the Editor in Chief or Managing Editor.

 - Each piece will be edited.
 The edit may be a copyedit or a content edit.
 You may be asked to do a revision(s), to add more information or to provide clarification.

-- Before accepting content for publication, the Editor in Chief will decide if the content fits the WNBA mission and the format of the Bookwoman Blog, that content is appropriate for the Bookwoman Blog, and that content is written to the Bookwoman Blog’s standards.
-If the Editor in Chief decides that the content is not suitable for publication, the content will not be published on the Bookwoman Blog, and the author may do with it what they will.
+- Before accepting content for publication, the Editor in Chief or Managing Editor will decide if the content fits the WNBA’s mission, if the content is appropriate for the Bookwoman, and if the content is written to the Bookwoman writing standards.
+If the editors decide that the content is not suitable for publication, the content will not be published in the Bookwoman, and the author may do with it what they will.

 - Our membership spans all sorts of book enthusiasts, which gives us flexibility with our content as we want to appeal to such a variety of people and professions.
-We publish a mix of literary and WNBA-supportive, such as content about books, writing, publishing, editing, libraries, bookstores, professional development, chapter management, and other similar topics.
+We publish a mix of literary and WNBA-supportive content, including content about books, writing, publishing, editing, libraries, bookstores, professional development, chapter management, and other similar topics.

 - The WNBA only publishes original content related to books, publishing, writing, editing, libraries, bookselling, and the like.

-- We publish posts specifically geared towards our membership as well as content that has universal appeal in the literary community.
+- We publish content specifically geared towards our membership as well as content that has universal appeal in the literary community.

 - Our goal is to provide content that is engaging, thoughtful, educational, and entertaining.